 “In light of the challenges that the country will face during the difficult recovery period following coronavirus, Virgin Care should continue to share its working model with other parts of its own business, with other parts of Essex County Council and with other councils and businesses across the country.”

-Vivienne McVey, our co-founder and Chief Executive Officer, added: “We started Virgin Care more than a decade ago with a simple purpose: to make a difference to people’s lives.
+Vivienne McVey, co-founder and Chief Executive Officer, added: “We started Virgin Care more than a decade ago with a simple purpose: to make a difference to people’s lives.

 “Health and social care services are crucial to us all.
 They not only keep us fit and well throughout our lives, but early years services make a huge difference to how we go on to live our lives.
 Never more than now, following the huge disruption brought about by COVID-19, has increasing social mobility, improving life chances and making a difference been more important.